jarcane/wunderprojectj/README.md

 # wunderprojectj

-A simple web app providing weather from three cities, provided by Wunderground
+A simple API server providing weather from three cities, provided by Wunderground

 ## Prerequisites